learn-co-students/Mod-3-Project_HTX-DS-021720/README.md

 **_Process, Methodology, and Findings_**

 * Your notebook should contain a clear record of your process and methodology for exploring and preprocessing your data, building and tuning a model, and interpreting your results.
-* We recommend you use the OSEMN process to help organize your thoughts and stay on track.
+* We recommend you use the CRISP-DM process to help organize your thoughts and stay on track.

-### Blog Post Must-Haves

-Refer back to the [Blogging Guidelines](https://github.com/learn-co-curriculum/dsc-welcome-blogging) for the technical requirements and blog ideas.

-## Grading Rubric

-Online students can find a PDF of the grading rubric for the project [here](https://github.com/learn-co-curriculum/dsc-mod-5-project/blob/master/module5_project_rubric.pdf). _Note: On-campus students may have different requirements, please speak with your instructor._